-Thomas Ravenel Gets Full Custody Off Kids, Kathryn Dennis Gets Zero Visitation
+Thomas Ravenel Gets Full Custody Of Kids, Kathryn Dennis Gets Zero Visitation

 — Jason Couture????????✨???? (@JasonLee120) February 15, 2017

 Thomas actually said that he has full custody of their kids.
 He went on to say that Kathryn Dennis doesn’t even have visitation.
-At one point, she could only have the kids if she was at her parents.
+At one point, she could only have the kids if she was at her parents’.
 Thomas said that Kathryn doesn’t even have legal visitation of the kids at this time.

 The last picture that Kathryn Dennis posted with her children was over Christmas.
 This would back up Thomas’ claim that she isn’t getting to see the kids at all now.
 Their custody case was sealed, so nobody ever knew what really happened with it until Thomas spoke out on Twitter.